-- Have Medicare and Medicaid
+> Have both Medicare and Medicaid

-- Move out of your geographical service area
+> Moved out of your geographical service area

-- Qualify for low-income prescription drug assistance
+> Qualify for low-income prescription drug assistance

 *If you have Medicare due to a disability but are not yet 65 years old, you may also have a special enrollment period when you turn 65.

 Ready, Set, Go.
-What’s next?
+What’s Next?